fred6/eucele/index.md

 <div id="note-3" style="display: none">**Superposition** - Euclid infamously doesn't axiomatize this operation.
 There is no explanation given for what, exactly, placing one figure on another means, nor is there any justification given for its validity.
 Hilbert proves proposition 4 essentially by assuming it to be true.
 The description given by Euclid is very intuitive-sounding, at least.</div>

+<div id="note-4" style="display: none">Unfortunately, something seeming "ridiculous" is not a sufficient criterion for taking it to be true.
+Our axioms could simply be deficient.
+This is another hole that we need to patch in the presentation, which we could do with an axiom like this: *Exactly one line segment can be drawn between any two points*</div>

 # Resources
 ![Placeholder dog is disappointed](/img/placeholder_dog.jpg)